UoM-ResPlat-DevOps/SwiftChecker/README.md

               SwiftChecker detects whether or not a swift object is stored as a segmented object.
-If the object is segmented, the local file is segmeneted and the individual md5 hashes for each segment are calculated.
+If the object is segmented, the local file is split and the individual md5 hashes for each segment are calculated.

               The swift ETag value is also calculated locally by hashing a concatinated string of the segement hashes.

               The ETag and segment hashes are used to compare the local file against the external swift object.

+              SwiftChecker supports full directory scanning, meaning each file in a specfied directory is compared against objects stored in a swift container.

               OS Support: Linux, OSX, Windows

               Requires: python-keystoneclient python-swiftclient